jaredlyon/JareBot/README.md

 - Rebalanced income portion of the economy
 - Touched up portions of the UI
 - Updated README
+- Fixed an issue where baiting during a blackjack game caused currency discrepancies

 ### Past Updates:
 **7.0.0**